-2. Black Hat Hacking: People who hack computers or servers or any other source for a bad cause called black hat hackers.
-Basically black hat hackers hack systems to steal sensitive data from the system or software or application.
+2. Black Hat Hacking: People who hack computers or servers or any other source for a bad cause are called black hat hackers.
+Basically, black hat hackers hack systems to steal sensitive data from the system or software, or application.

 The work of the white hat hackers is to save sensitive data from black hat hackers.
 White hat hackers find the vulnerability of the system or software or application and solve issues.

 The main purpose of this attack is to have access to personal and secure information.
 The methods to try are also many.

 There are mainly two types of brute force attacks they are as follows: